dao-xyz/peerbit/docs/blog/2026-02-02-interactive-fanout-visualizer.md

 Fanout Trees are designed so that redundancy stays bounded.
 The goal is not perfect delivery in the face of arbitrary failures, it is predictable delivery cost and predictable recovery behavior.

+Assumptions behind these claims:
+- We are optimizing for large-scale throughput and bounded per-node cost under churn/loss, not byzantine-adversary guarantees.
+- Repair is intentionally local and budgeted (parent/nearby peers), not a global ACK/repair mesh.
+- Capacity limits and admission policy are part of correctness: if those are misconfigured, you can still overload specific parts of the overlay.

 ## Demo 2: Network formation (join + capacity)

 Delivery is only half the story.
 Large networks need a join process that: